Comments from visiting guests

 What can be said about spending 4 days in the County Jail?
 Awesome!
 I did 4 days to unwind, enjoy a little alone time.
 Didn't take long to go from being nervous during intake to starting to think like an inmate.
 Every sound you hear gives you a clue to what is happening outside the confines of your cell.
 Shackles on your ankles all the time.
 Cuffed behind back when outside of locked cell.
 A powerful experience.
 Who you are means nothing once you're in custody.
 Oh and the experience is rich in history of the facility, if you choose to listen.
 I can't wait to go back!

-I got home safe and sound earlier this evening.
 My experience over the last few days was nothing short of amazing.
 I appreciate the enormous amount of thought and hard work you put into the jail to make it possible for people to experience incarceration first hand.
 I am in the process of journaling my experience before it fades from memory.
 There were some special moments that I would not want to forget, such as last night when I was locked in cell 1, staring at the shadows cast by a street light shining through the bars, making a grid pattern on the wall and the floor.
 The scene was cinematic and made me so aware that I was in jail.
 You were right when you said “every cell has its own magic”.
-Take care, and I hope to see you again soon.
+I hope to see you again soon.

 Thank you very much for all the deference and professionalism shown during my stay.